KeyboardKit/KeyboardKitPro/README.md

 ## Documentation

-The [online documentation][Documentation] has more information, articles, code examples, etc.
+The [online documentation][Documentation] has more information, getting-started guides, articles, code examples, etc.

-> [!NOTE]
-> The documentation is updated for KeyboardKit 8.9.
-This also adjusts it for Xcode 16, which makes native type extension links fail to resolve for GitHub Actions, which currently uses Xcode 15.

 ## Demo App

-The [main repository][KeyboardKit] has a demo app that shows you how to customize the keyboard, show keyboard state, provide in-app settings in the main app, link to system settings, apply custom styles, etc.
+The [main repository][KeyboardKit] has a demo app that shows how to set up the main keyboard app, show keyboard status, provide in-app settings, link to system settings, apply custom styles, etc.

 The app has two keyboards - a `Keyboard` that uses KeyboardKit and a `KeyboardPro` that uses KeyboardKit Pro.

-Just open and run the demo app in the `Demo` folder, then enable the keyboards under System Settings.
 Note that you need to enable Full Access for some features to work, like haptic feedback.

+> [!IMPORTANT]
+> The demo isn't code signed, and can therefore not sync settings between the app and its keyboards.
+As such, the `KeyboardPro` keyboard has the same settings screens to provide in-keyboard settings.